abdeLKabir-56/Course-Assistant-project/README.md

 ## Contributing

-[Provide instructions for contributing to the project.
-Include information on how to fork the repository, submit pull requests, and any guidelines for contributions.]
+We welcome contributions to the Course Assistant project!
+To get started, please fork the repository and submit a pull request with your changes.
+For detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License

-[State the license under which the project is distributed.
-For example, MIT License.
-Include a link to the LICENSE file for details.]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-[Acknowledge any contributors, libraries, tools, or resources that were instrumental in the development of the project.]
+We would like to thank the TiDB community and the Streamlit team for their support and excellent documentation, which greatly facilitated the development process.